 Professional Liability Insurance

-Students entering Practicum and Internship will be charged a nominal fee for liability insurance coverage provided under the Center for Psychological Studies' group policy.
-All students are required to abide by the Ethical Standards of the American School Counselor Association and the American Counseling Association, as well as to the policies and procedures of the Center for Psychological Studies and the laws, rules, and regulations of the school districts where placed.
+Students entering Practicum and Internship will be charged a nominal fee for liability insurance coverage provided under the College of Psychology's group policy.
+All students are required to abide by the Ethical Standards of the American School Counselor Association and the American Counseling Association, as well as to the policies and procedures of the College of Psychology and the laws, rules, and regulations of the school districts where placed.